8 Best FREE Data Modeling Tools (2025)

 Features:

-- ArchiMate 3.2: With the help of ArchiMate 3.2, I could create ArchiMate elements and relations easily in ArchiMate views.
+- ArchiMate 3.2: ArchiMate 3.2 helped me easily create ArchiMate elements and relations in ArchiMate views.
 It comes with a magic connector that directs you to the right connections between ArchiMate concepts.
-Additionally, I could refine my model with user-defined properties and paint my diagram with my own color scheme.
+Additionally, I could refine my model with user-defined properties and paint the diagram with my color scheme.

 Pros